hamzilitary/angular-two-week/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deployment

+To Go to the site that is deployed go to https://weather-or-not-7f121.firebaseapp.com/ .

 ## Specifications/Current Features

 * _Create components using Angular_